A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Variational Bayes for Infinite Mixture of Local Regressors

 where $\psi$ is the Digamma function.

 \textbf{Variational Maximization Step.} The M-step updates the remaining variational parameters as follows

 where the data statistics are defined as

-\textbf{Posterior Predictive Distribution.} For predicting the function value $\hat{\bm{y}}$ conditioned on a test query $\hat{\bm{x}}$ we marginalize over the posterior parameters $\bm{\theta}$ to get the joint posterior predictive density.
+\textbf{Posterior Predictive Distribution.} For predicting the function value $\hat{\vec{y}}$ conditioned on a test query $\hat{\vec{x}}$ we marginalize the likelihood over the posterior parameters $\vec{\theta}$ to get the joint posterior predictive density, which results in a mixture of Student's t-distributions.
 To make the marginalization tractable, we replace the true posterior by our approximate variational posterior inferred under a training dataset $\mathcal{D}$ \cite{Bishop2007Pattern}.

 \textbf{Computational Complexity.} Given the previous equations, we can deduce that the training-time computational cost is $\mathcal{O}(NK(d+m)^3)$ and can be straightforwardly reduced to $\mathcal{O}(MK(d+m)^3)$ by applying stochastic updates \cite{hoffman2013stochastic}, where $M$ is the batch size.
 This result shows linear scalability with the data, which is considerably more efficient than simple variants of GPR.
 The testing-time complexity of a mean prediction is $\mathcal{O}(K(d^3+dm))$ which combines the input membership query and the linear matrix transformation for every model $k$.
 This computation is, in contrast to GPs, independent of the training data size, hence the advantage of memoryless representations during real-time critical applications.